apache/trafficserver/doc/appendices/command-line/traffic_ctl.en.rst

 traffic_ctl plugin
 -------------------
 .. program:: traffic_ctl plugin
-.. option:: alert TAG [TAG ...]
+.. option:: msg TAG DATA

-    Generate an alert for plugins.
-All plugins that have hooked the :c:member:`TS_LIFECYCLE_ALERT_HOOK` will receive a callback for that hook.
-The data value for the callback will be the `TAG`.
-If multiple tags are used then an alert is sent for each one.
+    Send a message to plugins.
+All plugins that have hooked the :c:member:`TS_LIFECYCLE_MSG_HOOK` will receive a callback for that hook.
+The :arg:`TAG` and :arg:`DATA` will be available to the plugin hook processing.

 Examples
 ========